ruby/www.ruby-lang.org/en/news/_posts/2014-10-27-changing-default-settings-of-ext-openssl.md

 {% endhighlight %}

 When using ext/openssl as a client side, we assume that there may be no problem with this change.
-However, if you are using ext/openssl as a server side and reflect this change, some old clients (Internet Explorer 6 on Windows XP, browsers in old celler phones and etc.) may not be able to connect to the server.
+However, if you are using ext/openssl as a server side and reflect this change, some old clients (Internet Explorer 6 on Windows XP, browsers in old cellular phones, etc.) may not be able to connect to the server.

 It is your decision whether to enable this change or not, consider the trade-offs.